GraphMend: Code Transformations for Fixing Graph Breaks in PyTorch 2: Evaluation

+We measure the steady-state speedup as the ratio of original to fixed forward-pass latency during runs after the first iteration, when CUDA graphs have already been compiled and cached for replay.

+Table~\ref{tab:benchmark-merged} shows steady-state speedup on RTX~3090, A40 and H100 GPUs.
+All models show steady-state speedups, ranging from 1.05$\times$ to 1.39$\times$.
+Unlike the cold-start results, the magnitude of steady-state improvement varies across models depending on the type of graph break.

+Models with data-dependent control flow breaks show the largest gains.
+This is because each such break forces a device synchronization and a D2H memcpy so that Python can evaluate the tensor-dependent condition, leaving the GPU idle during this sequence (\S~\ref{subsec:case study}).
+Fixing these breaks allows the forward pass to execute as a single continuous CUDA graph without interruption.
+In addition, eliminating graph breaks allows TorchInductor to fuse kernels across former break boundaries, further reducing the number of kernel launches and improving steady-state performance.

+Models with logger-only breaks show smaller but consistent gains.
+In the models we observe, the logger calls involve only pure Python strings (e.g., \pyinline{logger.warning\_once("deprecated...")}), so no tensor values need to be transferred to the CPU.
+However, if a logger call were to involve a tensor value (e.g., logging \pyinline{x.max()}), it would force a D2H memcpy similar to data-dependent breaks.
+Even without D2H synchronization, eliminating logger breaks still reduces the number of separate CUDA graph launches and enables kernel fusion across the former break boundaries.

-Notably, \texttt{tiny-random-PegasusForCausalLM} shows over 25\% improvement.
-Since this model is very small, with only 64 operators, the fixed costs from graph breaks (such as host–device synchronization, and extra graph launches) take up a large portion of the runtime.
-Removing these breaks therefore gives a huge speedup per forward pass.
+Notably, tiny-random-PegasusForCausalLM shows 1.39$\times$ speedup.
+Since this model is very small (64~operators), the fixed costs from graph breaks take up a large portion of the runtime, so removing them gives a large speedup per forward pass.
+This result is consistent across all GPUs.